Frequently Asked Questions (FAQs)

 2. What language can I use in therapy?

 Most of our therapists are bilingual (Korean/English).
+We also have a Spanish speaking therapist.
 Please let us know what language you would like to use.

 3. Do you accept foreign insurance? (e.g., Aetna, Bupa, Cigna, Tricare)